DevExpress-Examples/wpf-diagram-ms-automatic-graph-layout-algorithms/Readme.md

 # WPF Diagram Control - Microsoft Automatic Graph Layout (MSAGL) Algorithms

-This example integrates custom layout algorithms with [`DiagramControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramControl).
-You can extract a graph from the diagram, process the graph with an external algorithm, and apply calculated positions back to diagram items.
-This technic allows you apply advanced or custom algorithms with one click.
+This example integrates **Microsoft Automatic Graph Layout (MSAGL)** algorithms with the WPF [`DiagramControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramControl).
+The workflow extracts a graph from the diagram, processes it with an MSAGL algorithm, and applies calculated node positions to diagram items.

 ![Diagram Control - Microsoft Automatic Graph Layout (MSAGL) Algorithms](./Images/diagram-layouts.jpg)

 ## Implementation Details

-### Extract Current Graph
+### Extract the Graph

 Use the `GraphOperations.GetDiagramGraph` method to extract the current diagram.
 The method returns a `Graph` object that contains the collections of nodes and edges represented by diagram items: